alfredoUcar/citibike/README.md

 Created a simple form that calls a frontend service which requests data to backend API.
 Had to config CORS in backend so it allows requests from frontend (localhost:3000).
 That only works in development.
 It should adjusted for production.

+## 16) Progress bar

+Download works fine but there's no visual feedback during the download.
+After that it finally shows the dialog to save it on your device but it takes a minute before that.

+Let's use Axios `onDownloadProgress` option to get updates so UI can be updated.
+To make it work I had to specify Content-Length on response headers in backend.